Anthony-Vuong/TactBot/README.md

 ✔️08/05/2021: No luck programming ESC xl-5 for Traxxas RC Car.
 Big Picture Decision: Buying Elecrow Chassis as base for rover feature.
 In the mean time developing
 OpenCV and training with RPI Camera.

+✔️08/06/2021: RPI Camera now has color tracking capability.
+Tested on orange inhaler and was for the most part able track it if held at a certain angle.
+May need a larger object.
+Testing Pan Tilt Hat, seems to work from commandline.
+Waiting on parts from Pimoroni to mount camera to hat.